theyashdhiman04/MealX/README.md

 ## 📁 Files Included

 - `data_cleaning.sql` – Queries used to clean and prepare the dataset.
-- `exploratory_analysis.sql` – Queries for insights on orders, efficiency, and promotion strategies.
+- `exploratory_analysis.sql` – Queries used to uncover insights on meal demand, center performance, and promotional impact.
 - `dashboard_screenshot.png` – Visual snapshot of Excel dashboard.

 ## 🔍 Key Insights